Buddy Hield: National team career

-Hield traveled to the city of Tepic in Nayarit, Mexico from August 1 to 7, 2014 to represent the Bahamas national team in the 2014 Centrobasket, which is the regional basketball championship of FIBA Americas for the Central American and Caribbean subzone.
+Hield traveled to the city of Tepic in Nayarit, Mexico from August 1-7, 2014, to represent the Bahamas national team in the 2014 Centrobasket, which is the regional basketball championship of FIBA Americas for the Central American and Caribbean subzone.
 Hield's coach in the tournament was Larry Eustachy.
 He averaged a tournament-leading 19.8 points per game and a team-high 6.0 rebounds.

 Personal life

 Hield's first child, a daughter, was born in 2017.

-In the days after Hurricane Dorian struck the Bahamas, Hield donated $105,000 to the Hurricane Dorian Relief fund and created a GoFundMe page to help raise an extra $1,000,000 to help families devastated by the hurricane there.
+In the days after Hurricane Dorian struck the Bahamas, Hield donated $105,000 to the Hurricane Dorian Relief fund and created a GoFundMe page to raise an extra $1,000,000 to help families devastated by the hurricane.